One of the fat loss agents I’ve kept in my toolbox for many years is the popular asthma treatment Albuterol.

 “…they constrict blood vessels (vasoconstriction), which increases blood pressure, and accelerate the rate and force of contractions of the heart.
 Adrenergic drugs that produce or inhibit these effects are known as sympathomimetic agents [stimulate the sympathetic nervous system] and sympatholytic agents [inhibit sympathetic nervous system activity], respectively.”

-And seeing as Albuterol is a central nervous system (CNS) stimulant, this piqued curiosity about its potential role for fat reduction.
+And seeing as Albuterol is a central nervous system (CNS) stimulant, this piqued curiosity about its potential role in fat reduction.

 There is ample research to support it, some of which I highlight in my book The TOT Bible: